Health and wellbeing spillovers of a partner’s cancer diagnosis

-Major health shocks can have far-reaching consequences on the welfare of an individual’s support and emotional network.
-This paper investigates both long-term and short-term spillovers of a major non-communicable health shock, namely a cancer diagnosis (CD), on the health and well-being of an individual’s partner.
+Major health shocks can have far-reaching implications for the welfare of an individual’s support and emotional network.
+This paper investigates both long-term and short-term spillover effects of a major non-communicable health shock, namely a cancer diagnosis (CD), on the health and well-being of an individual’s partner.
 We rely on data from a longitudinal sample of individuals over fifty from 19 European countries.
 Our estimates provide economically relevant evidence of the spillovers of a CD on the partner’s mental health and well-being.
-We document a negative association between a partner’s CD and several measures of well-being, which is not driven by changes in health behaviors and persists over time for some dimensions.
-These findings suggest that focusing on the individual economic impact of a CD is likely to underestimate its long-term welfare effects unless spillovers on the emotional support network are considered.
+We document a robust and time persisting negative relationship between a partner’s CD and several measures of well-being, which is not driven by changes in health behaviors.
+These findings suggest that focusing solely on the individual economic impact of a CD will likely underestimate its long-term welfare effects unless the external effects on the emotional support network are considered.